Peter Amollo Odhiambo

-Peter Amollo (P. A.) Odhiambo, MBBS, MMed (Surg), FRCS (Edin), FCS (ECSA), FACC, is a Kenyan consultant thoracic and cardiovascular surgeon.
+Peter Amollo Odhiambo is a Kenyan consultant thoracic and cardiovascular surgeon.
 He is Kenya's first cardiothoracic surgeon and a professor of thoracic and cardiovascular surgery at the University of Nairobi.
 He is a founder and former chairman of the Kenya Cardiac Society, and a former president of the Pan African Society of Cardiology (PASCAR).
 Odhiambo is the chairman of the Kenya Tobacco Control Board.
 He is also the founder and editor of Medicom, the African Journal of Hospital Medicine.